 One of the most intimidating sites as a parent must be seeing Child Protective Services show up to your door unannounced one morning.
-CPS caseworker who arrives at your doorstep likely would not do so to be intimidating or to frighten you but rather to Explorer report made to the agency about potential instances of abuse or neglect of your child.
+CPS caseworker who arrives at your doorstep likely would not do so to be intimidating or frighten you but rather to Explorer report made to the agency about potential instances of abuse or neglect of your child.
 It may be that you or your spouse are the centers of the investigation.
 Or, it may be that another adult is suspected of having abused or neglected your child.
 In another way, it is not easy to go through this type of investigation.

 Do you have to let the CPS caseworker into your home?

 This is probably the most basic question that a person can ask themselves when confronted with a CPS caseworker on their doorstep.
 After all, it's a simple question that we ask ourselves all the time when we see anyone approaching our door: do I need to let this person in or even answer the door?
 Initially, an obligation for you to speak to or even answer the door when CPS comes knocking.
-Although the agency has a right under the law to conduct an investigation you have no such obligation to participate in the investigation at any point.
+Although the agency has a right under the law to conduct an investigation, you have no such obligation to participate in the investigation at any point.

-Some gray area begins to exist, however, when and if Child Protective Services obtains a court order do either enter your home, remove your child from the home, or some combination thereof.
-It is at this point where you will need to consider whether or not violating a court order or attempting to interfere with a court order is in anyone's best interests.
-For today's blog post, I will be operating under the assumption that at an initial stage of the case no court order is in place and CPS is merely investigating a report may regarding abuse or neglect of your children.
+Some gray area begins to exist; however, when and if Child Protective Services obtains a court order, do either enter your home, remove your child from home, or some combination thereof.
+At this point, you will need to consider whether or not violating a court order or attempting to interfere with a court order is in anyone's best interests.
+For today's blog post, I will be operating under the assumption that no court order is in place at an initial stage of the case, and CPS is merely investigating a report may regarding abuse or neglect of your children.

-When Child Protective Services feels like they hold all the cards as far as information is concerned they may feel like you need to provide more information to them than you do.
+When Child Protective Services feels like they hold all the cards as far as information is concerned, they may feel like you need to provide more information to them than you do.
 As a result, many parents end up making statements or giving information that can be misconstrued or can cause an investigation to take longer to complete.
 Rather than do this, I would recommend getting as many of your questions answered as possible, learning whatever next steps in the process the CPS caseworker has planned, and then providing as little information as possible.
 This does not mean you have to be rude or discourteous.
 All it means is that I would recommend speaking with an attorney before you give any statements to CPS.

-Beneath this advice, isn't understanding that what you say to a CPS caseworker is similar to what you say to a police officer.
+Beneath this advice isn't understanding that what you say to a CPS caseworker is similar to what you say to a police officer.
 It can and will be used against you potentially in court if the circumstances are right.
 For that reason, speaking to CPS when you are under-prepared and underinformed is not a good idea.
 You can even explain this to the caseworker if you would like.
 From there, you should take a few steps to better prepare yourself for the next interaction you have with the agency.

-Consider speaking with an attorney experienced in family law
+Consider speaking with an attorney experienced in family law.

 Closing thoughts on your rights in a Child Protective Services case